 Toilet facilities are accessible on all levels except the lower foyer.Hearing loops are installed in the Great Hall, Theatre and Cinema.

-We are pleased to offer a number of subtitled screenings each month in English for customers who are hard of hearing.
+We are pleased to offer a number of subtitled screenings each month in English for deaf and hard of hearing customers.
+We also offer relaxed screenings with changes to the usual auditorium environment in order to be more comfortable for a range of different needs (see below for further details).
 Audio description is also available for an increasing number of screenings.
-Please call the Box Office on 01970 62 32 32.
+Please call the Box Office on 01970 62 32 32 for more information - upcoming screenings are listed below.

 Subtitled films coming soon: